 - Steam Workshop – $10 minimum and $100 maximum

-Many people ask if Coinstar is a rip-off or scam?
-I would say no. Yes, at first glance, charging almost 12% fee is expensive.
-Here are the reasons I don’t think it’s a scam or rip-off:
+Many people ask if Coinstar is a rip-off or scam – overall, we would say no. However, at a first glance, charging almost 12% in fees is expensive, but in general, the machines are safe to use:

-- A scam is a harsh word: Coinstar is a real business that started in 1991.
+- “Scam” is a harsh word: Coinstar is a real business that started in 1991.
 They are clear about what they do and do it.

 - Provide a service: They are running a business and providing a convenient service that’s in demand.